The problems with beliefs

 Even though great scientists, like any human, can fall prey to beliefs, their discoveries live beyond the barriers of their naive beliefs.
 Not only did they establish new knowledge about the universe but they also established its limits and, with them, the elimination of absolutes (and if you think about it, only a believer could pretend to know about absolutes, something not even in principle testable for mortal humans).
 For example, Einstein found the limits to velocity and time (once believed as absolute), Heisenberg saw the limits to reality (uncertainty principle), and Kurt Gödel's incompleteness theorem set a limit on our knowledge of the basic truths of mathematics.
 A belief in absolutes that directly contradict these scientific discoveries can only bar one from further understanding.

-Although thinking without beliefs does not, by any means, guarantee that people will make scientific breakthroughs, it can, at the very least, remove unnecessary mental obstructions.
-Belief, even at its lowest form of influence can create problematic and unnecessary barriers.
+Although thinking without owning beliefs does not, by any means, guarantee that people will make scientific breakthroughs, it can, at the very least, remove unnecessary mental obstructions.
+Belief, even at its most benign form can create problematic and unnecessary barriers.

 As belief progresses towards faith and dogma, the problems escalate and become more obvious.
 We see this in religions and political ideologies, especially those that contain scripts (bibles, manifestos) which honor war, intolerance, slavery and superstitions.
 We see this in the religious inquisitions, "holy" wars, and slavery.
 During the period of the black plague, millions of humans died out of ignorance of the disease with beliefs that God or Satan caused it.
 Meanwhile their religious leaders did little or nothing to encourage experimental scientific investigation.
 In the 1930s and 40s the world saw the fanatical idealism of communists (which has far more in common with religion than it does with atheism) as they destroyed millions of lives.
 We saw how Christianized Germany produced Nazism and the holocaust in order to defend against the Jews in order to fight for the Lord (Hitler's belief).
 To this day, one can observe religious and ethnic beliefs creating war and intolerance in Bosnia, Sri Lanka, Israel, Africa, Russia and in Muslim countries.
 The tragedy of 9/11 could not have occurred without religious belief in an afterlife.
 Only religion produces the concept of moral war.
 Only a religious minded government would allow science to flounder while emphasizing faith-based programs.

 Why does religious belief create such monstrous atrocities?
 Because religion expresses everything into terms of belief, faith, and absolutes, without need for reason or even understanding.
 Religion puts reality, morality, love, happiness and desire in a supernatural realm inaccessible to the mind of man.
-How can humans ever achieve peace when their religious scripts has their god condoning war and violence, while man must accept the superstitious belief that their unknowable god does this for mysterious reasons, forever beyond the comprehension of man?
-How can you understand the physics of the universe if you believe that an unfathomable supernatural agent created everything just a few thousand years ago?
-How can you live a full happy life if your religion denies the nature of sex, desire, and mind?
+For some extreme examples: how can humans ever achieve peace if their religious scripts include their god condoning war and violence?
+How can one understand the physics of the universe if you believe an unfathomable supernatural agent created everything just a few thousand years ago?
+How can one understand biology if you don't understand natural evolution?
+How can you live a full happy life if your religion denies the nature of sex, desire, and a curious mind?
 How can you have workable government if you believe laws derive from an incomprehensible super-being?
 How can you have the future of the planet or your grand children if you believe that supernatural predestination will end the world?

 Parents teach children at a very young age to believe in abstract concepts such as Santa Claus, the toothfairy, and supernatual gods.
 These parents have no understanding of the dangers that their beliefs might cause.
 Thus we prepare our society to not only accept beliefs, but to honor and fight for them.
 This commonly results in conflicts between free expression and censorship.
 For a believer, expression of ideas in-and-of-themselves represent beliefs.
 Thus violent television, movies and fictions present opportunities for the unaware to believe in them.